Best microSD Cards for Galaxy S8

 Following in the footsteps of the Galaxy S7, the Galaxy S8 offers support for microSD cards so you can increase the storage of the phone.
 This time around, however, Samsung has increased the onboard storage from 32GB up to 64GB, so many people may find that more than enough.
 But if you're worried about filling that 64GB up with music, video or pictures, you should grab a microSD card and put it all there so you can easily access it.

-Here are some of the best options to put in your new Galaxy S8.
+Here are some of the best options to put in your new Galaxy S8, divided into performance and value options.

 If the 64GB that Samsung gives you inside the Galaxy S8 isn't enough for your daily needs, adding a bit more doesn't have to cost a ton.
-Lexar's high-performance card offers transfer speeds of up to 95MB/s and is capable of handling 4K video.
+SanDisk's high-performance card offers transfer speeds of up to 80MB/s and with its U3 rating it is capable of handling 4K video.
 To make syncing files to and from your computer easy, Lexar includes a USB 3.0 reader in the packaging.

 Adding 32GB of storage to a 64GB phone may seem a bit weird, but if you aren't looking to spend a lot this may be the way to go at under $20 for the card.